dmckinnon/stereo/README.md

 Finally, [Peter Lindstrom improved on Kanatani's method](https://e-reports-ext.llnl.gov/pdf/384387.pdf) by designing a non-iterative quadratic solution that is faster than Hartley and Sturm, and more stable.
 Technically, it is iterative, but in two iterations it gets numerically close enough for reasonable precision and so Lindstrom just optimised two iterations into the one closed-form algorithm.
 I'll be honest - I don't really understand this algorithm yet.
 But I can code it, and that matters more.
 Can always learn the theory well later.
 It's based, again, on minimising the delta between the detected points and expected corresponding points, subject to the epipolar constraint.
 But this time, Lindstrom reworks this equation using [Lagrange Multipliers](https://en.wikipedia.org/wiki/Lagrange_multiplier) to show that we are projecting the detected points onto epipolar lines through the expected points, and from this we can create a quadratic that when solves gives the update that forms the delta to add to the detected points to get the expected points.
 If this doesn't make sense, that's fine - I don't get it either.

-# Point Cloud to Mesh
-Once we've triangulated every matching pair of points, we transform each of these into the frame of the first camera (or second; the point is we pick one and stick with it).
-This is our point cloud!
-We can render this in something like [MeshLab](http://www.meshlab.net/), which takes .txt files of points in the format

-Px Py Pz Nx Ny Nz

-and so on.
-When viewing this it can be a bit difficult to see that we have the right depths.
-What are the *N*'s above?
-These are the x, y, z values for the *normal* of the point - that is, the direction of the vector that is perpendicular to the plane the point sits on.
-If this doesn't make sense, you can ignore it.

 # Rectification
 Another thing we can do to get the depth of a scene - and this is denser, as we get depth pixel-by-pixel.
 With this we create what's called a __Disparity Map__ which is essentially the image but every pixel represents the depth at that point.

 So, what is [Rectification](http://www.sci.utah.edu/~gerig/CS6320-S2012/Materials/CS6320-CV-F2012-Rectification.pdf)?
 This is the process of [rotating each image so that objects in the images align](https://en.wikipedia.org/wiki/Image_rectification#/media/File:2DRectificationBAG.jpg) - then, when we want to find the depth of corresponding pixels, they lie in the same y-coordinate in each image, and the depth is directly proportional to the difference in x-coordinates.
 So in the same y-coordinate in each image, find the pixel that is most similar, and compute the x difference - and make sure that it is positive.
 You've got depth!
 How easy is that?!

 So let's go through the process of computing the __rectified__ images.
 Now that we have the Fundamental and Essential matrices, it's pretty simple.

+Rectified images are just those that have a baseline parallel to the image planes (visually, both cameras are facing forward at the same up/down angle, not looking toward or away from each other at all), and corresponding points in each image have exactly the same vertical coordinates.
+To do this, we need to rotate and twist the images as seen [here](https://en.wikipedia.org/wiki/Image_rectification#/media/File:2DRectificationBAG.jpg).
+There are multiple strategies to compute these rotations and twists, as seen in the various links here; I'm going with the ever-popular [Zhang's method](http://dev.ipol.im/~morel/Dossier_MVA_2011_Cours_Transparents_Documents/2011_Cours7_Document2_Loop-Zhang-CVPR1999.pdf), as his papers are succinct, straightforward, and missing unnecessary fluff or obscurity.
+They're clearer than most I read.

+According to Zhang, we need a [homography](https://en.wikipedia.org/wiki/Homography_(computer_vision)) for each image.
+In layman's terms, a homography is simply a [transformation between two planes in 3D space](http://www.cs.toronto.edu/~jepson/csc2503/tutorials/homography.pdf) - here, the first plane is the image plane, and the second is the rotated and twisted version of that.
+Zhang computes these homographies by splitting them up into the constituent components - a [projective transform](http://www.geom.uiuc.edu/docs/reference/CRC-formulas/node16.html), a similarity transform (rotation, translation, or scaling), and a [shearing transform](http://mathworld.wolfram.com/Shear.html).
+To compute the projective transform, Zhang defines the amount of projective distortion the image currently has (compared to what it needs to be transformed to; if you look at the images linked), and we attempt to minimise this.
+This minimisation then gives us parameters for the projective transformation.
+Zhang then shows that the similarity - the rotation, translation, and/or scaling - can be defined in terms of the fundamental matrix and the projective transform.
+Alright, we can compute that now.
+Finally, the shearing transform isn't necessary, but is nice to clear up some final distortion.
+This is computed by using the constraints that a shear must give us.
+To undistort, the shear must preserve the aspect ration, and also make corners perpendicular.
+This allows us to give us some simultaneous equations, and bam we get the three transforms.
+Chain these, and you have your homography.

+I realise that the above paragraph may not be clear; the paper is difficult to get through.
+However, give it a read and see for yourself.
+At the very least, the math is detailed, so if my words don't make sense, compare the paper to the code, and you can see the equations there.

+Once we've rectified the images, we can compute the depth by matching pixels in each line.
+For each pixel in one image, we scan along the same horizontal line in the second image, looking for the closest match.
+Then compute the depth using (Szeliski's depth formula), and we use this to colour a depth image.
+The depth image is presented as a grayscale image where the darkness or lightness corresponds to depth - darker points are further away, and lighter points are closer.

+For the results, see the rectification section below.

 # Results and Conclusion
+### Viewing the triangulated points
+Once we've triangulated every matching pair of points, we transform each of these into the frame of the first camera (or second; the point is we pick one and stick with it).
+This is our point cloud!
+A __point cloud__ is ... well ... it's a whole bunch of points.
+In 3D.
+Pretty simple.
+We can render this in something like [MeshLab](http://www.meshlab.net/), which takes .txt files of points in the format

+Px Py Pz

+and so on.
+When viewing this it can be a bit difficult to see that we have the right depths, but if you wiggle the point cloud around a bit with your mouse, then you can get an idea for the scene shape.

+### Viewing the rectified points
+As explained above, the rectified depth image is a grayscale where darkness corresponds to depth.
+Since this dataset has ground truth images, we can compare our image to these to see how accurate this method was.
+I'm not bothered with this, since I'm trying to present just a method, not trying to get the most accurate method.
+But that's how I represent this data.

+### Reading the code
+I've included what are hopefully explanatory comments where I consider necessary, and useful, and above every major function - and the major functions sort of follow the headings above, in main.cpp at least.
+If you scroll down through that, you'll see the Feature Extraction, the Matching, Triangulation, and then Rectification at least.
+Dive into those.
+I've tried to comment those well too, and each is located just below its helpers.

+### Wrapping up
+Thanks for reading!
+I hope this was helpful and that you could learn from it, in whatever context - whether as just a quick reference, stealing some code, or fully following along.